Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Uses

-Benlysta is FDA-approved to treat active systemic lupus erythematosus (SLE).
+The Food and Drug Administration (FDA) has approved Benlysta to treat active systemic lupus erythematosus (SLE).
 This is a type of lupus.
-Benlysta is used to treat SLE that’s autoantibody positive in people who are already taking standard treatments for their SLE.
+Doctors prescribe Benlysta to treat SLE in people who are already taking standard treatments for their SLE.
 It can be used in adults and in children who are ages 5 years or older.

 Benlysta is also approved to treat active lupus nephritis.
 This condition is a type of kidney inflammation that’s caused by lupus.
-Benlysta is used in adults to treat lupus nephritis that’s already being treated with standard treatments.
+Doctors prescribe Benlysta to treat lupus nephritis in adults who are already receiving standard treatments for the condition.

 CellCept is FDA-approved to prevent organ rejection in people receiving an organ transplant.
 Specifically, it can be used in people who had kidney, heart, or liver transplants.

-Although it’s not FDA-approved to treat people with lupus, CellCept is included in the guidelines for treating SLE.
-Therefore, it may be used off-label to treat this condition.
+Although it’s not FDA-approved to treat people with lupus, CellCept is included in the European Alliance of Associations for Rheumatology (EULAR) guidelines for treating SLE.
+So doctors may prescribe it off-label to treat this condition.

 Drug forms and administration